villalonjeremie/alyra/project2/test/READ.md

 ```
 This suite of test cases is the complete demonstration
-of simple testing system for Solidity smart
+of voting system for Solidity smart
 contracts.
 ```
 ##  Testing Structure: